inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 .. window.
 Based on the measured data rate, we drop packets in a probabilistic way, so
 .. that the packet stream's data rate comforms to a specified limit.

+..
 In this showcase, we demonstrate a simple statistical policing scenario.
+We
-We generate traffic in an example network, and measure its data rate with a sliding window.
-Based on the measured data rate, we drop packets in a way that the packet stream's data rate on average comforms to a specified limit.
+.. generate traffic in an example network, and measure its data rate with a sliding
+.. window.
+Based on the measured data rate, we drop packets in a way that
+.. the packet stream's data rate on average comforms to a specified limit.

 This showcase demonstrates a simple statistical policing scenario.
-We generate traffic within an example network and employ a sliding window to measure its data rate.
-By dynamically dropping packets based on the measured data rate, we ensure that the average data rate of the packet stream aligns with a specified limit.
+We generate traffic within an example network and employ a sliding time window to measure its data rate.
+By dynamically dropping packets based on the measured data rate, we ensure that the average data rate of the packet stream doesn't exceed the specified limit.

+.. **review** what window sliding over what?

 ..
 We dynamically drop
 .. packets based on the measured data rate to ensure that the average data rate of